TRENT-OS/lib_utils/README.md

-# The Utility Library
+# The Utilities Library

-This repository consists of the common useful utilities that are hard to be categorize differently.
+This repository consists of the common useful utilities that are hard to be categorized differently.